 Body Type and Sleeping Positions

 Next, consider your preferred sleeping position and body type.
-Your height and weight are the best parameters to work with, as bigger, heavier people will want wider, more durable models and smaller users who want to reduce bulk in their pack may want a lightweight option.
+Your height and weight are the top parameters to think about, as bigger, heavier people will want wider, more durable models, and smaller users who want to reduce bulk in their pack may prioritize a lightweight option.
 Despite the best tension and body-position adjustments, a narrow, minimalist model is unlikely to feel good for a broad-shouldered, 200-pound person.
-Likewise, someone that's petite may feel suffocated by excess fabric in a double-person model that they're using solo.
-Manufacturer's specifications will give you absolute weight limits and material dimensions, which can be misleading.
-Our testing results fill in the rest with perspective on suitability for different body types.
+Likewise, someone who's petite may feel suffocated by excess fabric draping over their face in a larger model.
+Manufacturer's specifications will give you absolute weight limits and physical dimensions, which don't necessarily align with comfort.

-Labels can be misleading.
-Two "double" hammocks from different manufacturers are likely different sizes, such as the 9.3 foot by 6.17 foot ENO DoubleNest versus the 10 foot by 6 foot Bear Butt Double.
-Additionally, the weight-bearing capacity of a hammock isn't necessarily an indicator of how many people you'd feel comfortable sitting with on it, like the tiny Sea to Summit Ultralight with a 300-pound weight limit!
-For that reason, rather than label each hammock as "single" or "double" (unless it's part of the name of the hammock, of course!), we've measured each hammock end to end and side to side so there are no surprises about how large the sleeping area is.
-Instead of focusing on those kinds of specifications when picking out your sweet new hang, we think it's much more helpful to focus on what/where/how you intend to be using your hammock.
+Labels can be misleading, but measurements don't lie.
+Two "double" models from different manufacturers are likely different sizes, such as the 8 feet, 9-inch by 6 feet, 3-inch ENO DoubleNest versus the 9 feet, 8-inch by 6 feet, 6-inch Kootek.
+Additionally, the weight-bearing capacity isn't necessarily an indicator of how many people you'd feel comfortable sitting with on it, like the tiny Grand Trunk Nano 7 with a 300-pound weight limit.
+For that reason, rather than label each model as "single" or "double" (unless it's part of the name, of course), we've measured each one end to end and side to side, so there are no surprises about how large the sleeping area is.
+We have yet to test a model labeled "double" that we would actually feel comfortable spending a whole night in with another person, but if you know of one, please enlighten us.

 The Diagonal Lay